 Welcome to Annecy!
 Only a few cities in France can boast of being situated between a gorgeous lake and snow-capped mountains.
-Did you know the historic town is nicknamed “the Venice of Savoy“?
+Did you know the historic town is nicknamed “the Venice of the Alps“?
 This is for the enchanting canals that cross an old town centre clustered at the foot of a medieval castle.
 Another nickname is “the Rome of the Alps” for a past comprising Catholic influence challenged by Protestant Geneva.
 In fact, the capital of the Haute-Savoie département will never leave the visitors insensitive of its charm.

 The charming city of Annecy and its lake

 Annecy is located in the north of the French Alps, 40 km south of Geneva, Switzerland and 50 km from Chambéry.
 Annecy is part of the “Alpine Furrow“.
 This is an axis stretching over 330 km from Geneva to Valence, passing through the cities of Aix-les-Bains, Chambéry and Grenoble.
 Annecy is the capital city (préfecture) of the French département of Haute-Savoie.